Here's What To Do If Someone Yells At You At Work

 Advertisement

-"I always recommend that if someone is offended by a coworker (or, even supervisor), that they advise them that behavior is unacceptable, and if needed, refer to the organization’s policy so that the offender understands both their responsibility in maintaining civility, and why they should refrain from that behavior again," she says.
-"Understanding the sensitive nature of speaking directly to an offensive supervisor, the employee should report the behavior to HR if they feel uncomfortable addressing it directly."
+"I always recommend that if someone is offended by a coworker (or, even supervisor), that they advise them that behaviour is unacceptable, and if needed, refer to the organisation’s policy so that the offender understands both their responsibility in maintaining civility, and why they should refrain from that behaviour again," she says.
+"Understanding the sensitive nature of speaking directly to an offensive supervisor, the employee should report the behaviour to HR if they feel uncomfortable addressing it directly."

 What if the yeller is your boss or in a superior role?